 · Start by defining your recruitment needs, and write or update the job description and person specification.
 If the job description has changed or is new, you may need to take advice on the grade from HR.

-· You'll also need to get post release before proceeding, which you can do by completing a post release form, available from the Planning Office.
+· You'll also need to get post release before proceeding, which you can do by completing a post release form, available from the Finance Office.

 · Finally, you should also start to consider a realistic timescale for the recruitment process and agree the composition of the selection panel, ensuring that it meets the requirements of the University's Recruitment and Selection Guidelines.

 · Complete a Web Recruitment Advertising Authorisation Form and send this together with a draft advert (no longer than 100 words if it is to be placed in printed media), job description and person specification to Human Resources.

 · HR will arrange advertising of all positions and advise on copy deadlines and choice of publications.

 3. Selection and Shortlisting